userfront/guide/all/examples/nextjs.md

 ::::: row
 :::: left

-We can accomplish this by updating the `Dashboard` component in `src/App.js` to handle the conditional logic.
+### Protecting the dashboard page

-When a user is logged in, they will have an access token available as `Userfront.accessToken()`.
-We can check for this token to determine if the user is logged in.
+When a user is logged in, they are issued an access token that gets stored as a cookie in their browser.

-Add the `Redirect` component to the `import` statement for React Router, and then update the `Dashboard` component to redirect if no access token is present.
 ::::
 :::::